-"I ought to state that, although I appear to favor belief in Spiritualism, I do so entirely in deference to what seems to me to be candid testimony.
-My natural bias did not prejudice me in its favor; and I never in my life attended a séance.
-The evidence seems strong, and has never been fairly rebutted.
-If we reject testimony simply because it witnesses something disagreeable to us, how much are we better than those opponents of Christianity who have decided to reject the miracles of Scripture 'because they are contrary to experience?'
+"I ought to state that, although I appear to favour belief in spiritualism, I do so entirely in deference to what seems to me to be candid testimony.
+My natural bias did not prejudice me in its favour; and I never in my life attended a séance.
+The ovidence seems strong, and has never been fairly rebutted.
+If we reject testimony simply because it witnesses something disagreeable to us, or something that we arbitrarily pronounce to be false because it is extraordinary, how much are we better than those opponents of Christianity who have decided to reject the miracles of Scripture 'because they are contrary to experience'?
 We reasonably expect that the record of eye-witnesses and contemporaries should have more weight than a philosophic idea or axiom which a man may have taken into his mind.
-By the same rule, if nnimpeachable testimony of the existence of these spirits can be addreed, we must not put it aside except on still stronger testimony which can show the first to be mistaken."
+By the same rule, if unimpeachable testimony of the existence of these spirits can be addiced, we must not put it aside except on still stronger testimony which can show the first to be mistaken."

-That evidence could hardly be considered "unimpeachable," which "still stronger testimony should show to be mistaken."
-I dare assert, however, that unimpeachable is by no means too strong a word to be applied to many of the facts which Modern Spiritualism has placed on record.
+That evidence could hardly be considered "unimpeachable" which "still stronger testimony should show to be mistaken."
+I dare assert, however, that "unimpeachable" is by no means too strong a word to be applied to many of the facts which modern spiritualism has placed on record.
 They have been tried by the most searching scrutiny, and with the severest tests, and like gold from the furnace they have come forth from the ordeal in all the brightness of sterling truth.
 It is to these glorious gleams of the light of another world that we may turn for consolation from the blackness which at present overcasts our cause.